 Shetland ponies were bred in the Shetland Isles and are therefore very hardy animals used to living outdoors.
 They are fed on grass and hay.

-Our alpacas live with a flock of sheep and Ben takes his role as protector very seriously and will sit in the stable with the ewes when they give birth.
-He acts as a lookout and would chase a fox away if one came into the field.
-He tends to follow staff around the paddock if they are doing something new.
+Our Alpacas named Draco and Freedom live with a flock of sheep and they act as lookouts and would chase a fox away if one came into the field.
+They tend to follow staff around the paddock if they are doing something new.

 Alpacas do not like to have their heads touched and are likely to spit if this happens, however, they will allow you to stroke their necks so you can feel how soft their coats are.